KyleSeaford/LocalLinkk/README.md

 # LocalLinkk
-Have you ever seen a local people's magazine with adverts and information about the local area?
-They typically reach 10,000 to 25,000 people.
-LocalLinkk is an app with the same ability that can reach an unlimited number of people - as long as they have a phone or a computer, they have access to the information and advertisements on LocalLinkk.
+LocalLinkk is an app with the ability connect an unlimited number of people toghether

 ## Features
 - Easily browse through local events, news, and businesses in your area